revant/civil_contracting/README.md

 # To Do
   1. Only permit Draft BOM to be selected in Measurement Sheet
-  2. On submit of Measurement Sheet
-     1. Comment Current BOM Quantity in BOM's Comment
-     2. Update the BOM quantity with Measurement Sheet's total_qty
-  3. Auto generate a Measurement Book based on Project Selected, i.e. only Measurement Sheets with selected project will be added to Measurement Book
+  2. Auto generate a Measurement Book based on Project Selected, i.e. only Measurement Sheets with selected project will be added to Measurement Book